Testing Separability of High-Dimensional Covariance Matrices: Appendix

-In Appendix, we provide the proofs of the theoretical results and additional theoretical results in the main text (Section \ref{sec.A:proof}), miscellaneous figures and tables supporting the results and discussions in the main text (Section \ref{sec.B:misc}), and the details about \texttt{Asymp} in Table 1--5 of the main text (Section \ref{sec.C:details}).
-In addition to the proofs of the theoretical results in the main text, Section \ref{sec.A:proof} provides additional results on the singular values of $\calR(\hat{C})$ and $\calR(C)$ for some $C$ studied in Proposition \ref{sec4.1:prop1}.
+In Appendix, we provide the proofs of the theoretical results and additional theoretical results in the main text (Section \ref{sec.A:proof}) and miscellaneous figures and tables supporting the results and discussions in the main text (Section \ref{sec.B:misc}).
+In addition to the proofs of the theoretical results in the main text, Section \ref{sec.A:proof} provides additional results on the singular values of $\calR(\hat{C})$ and $\calR(C)$ for some $C$ studied in Theorem \ref{sec4.1.thm1}.
 It also presents a result on the invariance of the distribution of $\hat{C}$ when $\calH=\calL_{p_1,p_2}^+$, along with a counterexample showing that $\hat{C}$ may fail to be maximal-invariant under the action of $\calH=\calL_{p_1,p_2}^+$ when $n<p$.
-Additional simulation studies for non-normal populations are provided in Section \ref{sec.D:add}.
-The approximated $q_{1-\alpha}$ values for the tests $\phi_1,\phi_2$ and $\phi_3$, based on Monte Carlo simulations under normal populations for selected values of $(p_1,p_2,n)$, are provided for $\alpha=0.05$ in Section \ref{sec.E:cutoff}.
+Additional simulation studies for non-Gaussian populations are provided in Section \ref{sec.C:add}.
+The approximated $q_{1-\alpha}$ values for the tests $\phi_1,\phi_2$ and $\phi_3$, based on Monte Carlo simulations under Gaussian populations for various values of $(p_1,p_2,n)$, are provided for $\alpha=0.05$ in Section \ref{sec.D:cutoff}.